algorandfoundation/specs/dev/ledger.md

   global state associated with this application.
 This field is encoded with msgpack field `clearp`.

+  This field must not exceed 1024 bytes.
+The cost of the program as determined by the Stateful TEAL `Check` function must not exceed 700.

 - An immutable "global state schema" (`GlobalStateSchema`), which sets a limit on the size of the global [TEAL Key/Value Store][TEAL Key/Value Stores] that may be associated with this application (see ["State Schemas"][State Schemas]).
 This field is encoded with msgpack field `gsch`.

+  The maximum number of values that this schema may permit is 64.

 - An immutable "local state schema" (`LocalStateSchema`), which sets a limit on the size of a [TEAL Key/Value Store][TEAL Key/Value Stores] that this